 Today, security is a global issue and every business industry is struggling to establish high standards of security for their employees and clients.
-The big companies like Yahoo are already struggling with data security, now imagine how difficult it will be for the small accounting firms with limited resources to set strong data security channels.
+Big companies like Yahoo are already struggling with data security, now imagine how difficult it will be for small accounting firms with limited resources to set up strong data security channels.

-In the last few years, several cases have been recorded where cybercriminals have stolen Social Security Number from outside the IRS and used this information to access IRS e-Filing personal identification numbers to file tax returns electronically.
-Just one loophole can give access to so much confidential information to the hackers.
-There is a plethora of high tech security software and tools available in the market, but to make your firm highly secure you have to follow some preventative steps such as.
+In the last few years, several cases have been recorded where cybercriminals have stolen Social Security numbers from outside the IRS and used this information to access IRS e-Filing personal identification numbers to file tax returns electronically.
+Just one loophole can give access to so much confidential information to hackers.
+There is a plethora of high-tech security software and tools available in the market, but to make your firm highly secure you have to follow some preventative steps such as.

 1. Constant Security Check-Ups

 You have to regularly monitor your security system because you never know when a small security hole can attract hackers.
 CPA firms should set up periodic reviews to understand the level of data security.
 They need to make proper IT strategies based on different aspects like –

 - Should data security jobs be assigned to in-house staff or outsourced it?

 - Are all the confidentiality agreements of the company maintains high security and privacy?

 - Does a regular risk assessment have been performed?